Reading time: 5 min.

 Yes, it’s possible to get a hair transplant just for your temples.
 This is usually requested in the early stages of hair loss, typically around Norwood stage 2.

-These photos show two Wimpole Clinic patients with different degrees of temple hair loss prior to their temple hair transplants:
+These photos show two Wimpole Clinic patients with different degrees of temple hair loss before their temple hair transplants:

 How does a hair transplant to fill in the temples work?